Palm Desert Greens

 Palm Desert Greens, a Gated 55+ Manufactured Home Community, Has Pastel-Colored Homes, Golf Course Views, Three Swimming Pools, 50 Activity Clubs and Plenty of Sunshine

 Streets are wide and lined with sidewalks.
 The desert landscaping includes rocks, bushes, some grass and palm trees.
 Most of the nearly 2,000 pastel-colored residences have two bedrooms, and many have golf course views.
 A covered carport or an attached garage, a spacious master suite, stainless steel appliances, and granite countertops are common.
-Some homes boast golf cart storage.
+Some properties boast golf cart storage.

 HOA fees help pay for a 24/7 guarded gate, basic cable, trash pick-up, and free golf at Palm Desert Greens Country Club.
 The 18-hole neighborhood course is PGA rated, and its clubhouse has a lounge and restaurant.
 The community manages a fully equipped fitness center, three swimming pools, as well as shuffleboard courts, bocci ball courts, and tennis courts.
 Neighbors enjoy more than 50 clubs and special interest groups.